U.S. rivals seize on protest crackdowns to turn tables on human rights criticism

 Less than a year later, with the world’s attention captured by images of U.S. authorities using tear gas, pepper spray and rubber bullets to crack down on protesters against racism and police brutality, China and other U.S. rivals have seized the opportunity to highlight U.S. domestic turbulence and accuse Washington of hewing to double standards.

-Over the past week — as Americans flooded the streets of major cities in response to the death of George Floyd, a black man who died in police custody in Minneapolis last week after a white officer knelt on his neck for nearly nine minutes — Chinese government spokespeople and media controlled by China’s ruling Communist Party published continual coverage of the demonstrations and police crackdowns that have at times turned violent.
+Over the past week — as Americans flooded the streets of major cities in response to the death of George Floyd, a black man who died in police custody in Minneapolis last week after a white officer knelt on his neck for nearly nine minutes — Chinese government spokesmen and media controlled by China’s ruling Communist Party published continual coverage of the demonstrations and police crackdowns that have at times turned violent.

-Rui Zhong, a program associate at the Wilson Center, a think tank, said that the U.S. protests came at a moment when diplomatic tensions between Beijing and Washington were already amplified as the countries bristled over Beijing’s plans to implement a sweeping national security law that will dramatically affect Hong Kong’s autonomy, along with an ongoing U.S.-China trade war and Trump’s vociferous criticism of Beijing’s response to the coronavirus pandemic.
+Rui Zhong, a program associate at the Wilson Center, a think tank, said that the U.S. protests came at a moment when diplomatic tensions between Beijing and Washington were already amplified as the countries bristled over China’s plans to implement a sweeping national security law that will dramatically affect Hong Kong’s autonomy.
+That was coupled with an ongoing U.S.-China trade war and Trump’s vociferous criticism of Beijing’s response to the novel coronavirus pandemic.

 “Within this environment you have these protests break out, and you have police officers using a lot of force, using riot control and military equipment to hit back at protesters,” Zhong said.
 The crackdown has created “an opportunity for Chinese state media to spin this as a commentary on Hong Kong.”

-This week, China Global Television Network America, which is controlled by the Chinese Communist Party, tweeted regular updates on the arrests of protesters in major U.S. cities and shared footage describing Trump’s “show of force” in Washington, D.C.
+This week, China Global Television Network America, which is controlled by the Communist Party, tweeted regular updates on the arrests of protesters in major U.S. cities and shared footage describing Trump’s “show of force” in Washington.

 “US deploys weapons of war in bid to control protests,” read one headline in the English-language version of the Global Times, another Communist Party-controlled news outlet.
 The newspaper’s editor also tweeted that U.S. “repression of domestic unrest has further eroded the moral basis to claim itself ‘beacon of democracy.’”